LBHackney-IT/API-Playbook/api-guidelines/naming.md

 # MUST use Outsider Understandable Property and Variable Names

-Property and variable names should not contain acronyms word shortenings that require any project or database specific knowledge to decipher.
+Property and variable names should not contain acronyms or word shortenings that require any project or database specific knowledge to decipher.

 Examples: